Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Self-interacting dark matter model

-Once the SIDM density profile is computed, we can get the GW signal for a binary merger in that halo.
+Once the SIDM density profile is computed, we compute the GW signal for a binary merger in that halo.
 To calculate the GWB and compare it with the PTA data, we add all the strain spectra caused by all the SMBHBs in a specific mass and redshift range.
 This is done by calculating the differential number density of galaxy mergers, which is expressed in terms of the galaxy stellar mass function (GSMF).
 Two parameters from GSMF, \(\psi_0\) and \(m_{\psi,0}\), are also varied in our analysis following \hyperlink{cite.Agazie_2023}{Agazie2023}.

-The last two parameters we vary are \(\mu\) and \(\epsilon_{\mu}\).
-These parameters dictate the relation between black hole mass and the DM halo mass [\hyperlink{cite.Agazie_2023}{Agazie2023}].
+The last two parameters we vary are \(\mu\) and \(\epsilon_\mu\), which describe the relation between SMBH mass and the stellar bulge mass of the host galaxy.
+In the notation of \hyperlink{cite.Agazie_2023}{Agazie2023}, \(\mu\) is the normalisation of this relation, and \(\epsilon_\mu\) is its intrinsic scatter.
+For compactness, we label this relation as MMB in the tables.

 These are the six model parameters that we vary in our analysis.
 Details about each of them are given by \hyperlink{cite.Tiruvaskar_2026}{TG2026}.
-We also summarize these parameters and their priors in Table \ref{table:sidm_params}.
+We also summarise these parameters and their priors in Table \ref{table:sidm_params}.